cshuler/ASPA-UH_Integrated_Modeling_Framework/ASPA-UH-Flopy_REPO/README.md

 raster-based input data and generate the MODFLOW package files in required formats.
 Implementation of the Tutuila groundwater modeling framework accomplished all pre- processing steps using FloPy or other Python modules within a dedicated Jupyter Notebook.
-FloPy also provides functionality to run the MODFLOW code, which needs to be downloaded as a separate executable file (https://water.usgs.gov/water-resources/software/MODFLOW-2005/MF2005.1_12.zip).
+FloPy also provides functionality to run the MODFLOW code. this exe should be included in the repository, but if your browser prevets you from opening it, you can download this zip file: (https://water.usgs.gov/water-resources/software/MODFLOW-2005/MF2005.1_12.zip). and find the mf2005.exe file in the bin directory.

 FloPy runs MODFLOW as a sub-process and prints output directly to the notebook cell.
 Once the MODFLOW code is run and output files are saved, these can be accessed within the notebook for post-processing routines that display model output or conduct statistical analysis.
 The Tutuila groundwater model workflow currently includes definition of the